 Your chickens are tougher than you might think.
 In fact, even though they aren’t wearing big, puffy coats like us in the wintertime, they have natural defenses and conditions against the cold that can keep them warm.

 Chickens have several types of feathers.
 There are wispy feathers and plumage feathers.
 The plumage feathers are the colored ones that are easiest to see when you quickly glance at your birds.
 The wispy feathers are similar to down in that they stick tightly to the skin and keep chickens warm, essentially creating an airtight barrier.

 Not only that, but chickens also have high metabolisms.
 They have higher resting temperatures than we do.
 While a human stays around 98 degrees, chickens are closer to 105 to 109 degrees Fahrenheit.
 Plus, their hearts beat a lot faster than hours – up to 400 beats per minute.
 This helps your birds stay warm even when you’re running toward the woodstove.

-Depending on the breed, most chickens can survive inside an unheated, uninsulated coop at temperatures that are well below freezing.
+Depending on the breed, most chickens can survive inside an unheated, uninsulated coop at cool temperatures that are well below freezing.
 There’s no hard and fast number on how cold is too cold for chickens, since there are so many variables that affect a chicken’s cold hardiness.
 Here are a few.